SamGulinello/TraderPy/README.md

 # **TraderPy**
 TraderPy is an open-source modular algorithmic trading platform.
-Through the use of interchangable modules it can take control of your TD Ameritrade portfolio and give you more time in your day.
+Through the use of interchangable modules it can take control of your TD Ameritrade portfolio.
 This Program uses the TD Ameritrade api to get real time market data and control a TD Ameritrade trading account.
-So far everything as been developed by me but I am looking for a growing number of people to contribute and make this as sophisticated of a system as possible.

 ## Installation